cloud-native-toolkit/argocd-plugin-key-protect/README.md

     - `b64value` - a base64 encoded value can be provided to the secret.
 This can be used for large values that might present formatting issues or for information that is not sensitive but that might be obfuscated a bit (like a username)
     - `keyId` - the id (not the name) of the Standard Key that has been stored in Key Protect.
 The value stored in Key Protect can be anything

-### ArgoCD flow
+### Configuring an ArgoCD application

 Assuming the [ArgoCD setup](#setting-up-argocd) has been completed for the plugin, the flow for ArgoCD would be as follows:

-1. Create a directory in your GitOps repository for each set of secrets that must be deployed
+1. Create a directory in your GitOps repository for the secrets
-2. Create a SecretTemplate yaml file for each Secret with the appropriate values
+2. Create a SecretTemplate yaml file in the directory for each Secret with the appropriate values
 3. In ArgoCD, configure an Application for each secret directory created:

     - Provide the standard values for the **General**, **Source**, and **Destination** sections.
 The `path` in the **Source** section should refer to the directory containing the SecretTemplates
     - Select `Plugin` from the dropdown in the section at the bottom
     - Select `key-protect-secret` for the plugin name

+Multiple directories can be defined within the GitOps repository to support whatever level of granularity is desired for managing the secrets.
+Currently only one Key Protect instance is supported for a single ArgoCD instance.

 ## Setting up ArgoCD